The Best Plant-Based Salad Dressings

 ·

 (Note: this post was originally published in July 2020.
-However, it is frequently updated with new contributions!
+It is frequently updated with new vegan salad dressing recipes!
 Make sure to bookmark this page so that you can keep coming back to it again and again).

 Back to Basics

 First, let's start with the basics.
-What are the main components of a dressing?
+What are the main components of a healthy salad dressing recipe?
 While there's certainly a huge amount of flex in this, I envision a dressing as generally having:

 • Fat.
-This is what makes your dressing luscious and wonderful, and also what makes it stick to your veggies.
-This could include olive oil, blended avocado, tahini, almond butter, yogurt, etc. Mustard can act like a fat as well.
-Don't try to make a dressing without a fatty component, it will end up thin and drippy and disappointing.
-Plus, the fat actually helps your body absorb the nutrients from those beautiful veggies!
+This is what makes your dressing luscious and wonderful, and also what helps it stick to your veggies.
+Blended avocado, tahini, high-quality oils, almond butter, yogurt, and blended nuts all make fabulous oil-free bases for vegan salad dressing recipes.
+Don't try to make a dressing without a fatty component, it will end up thin and disappointing.
+The fat actually helps your body absorb the nutrients from those beautiful veggies and makes your salad more satisfying and filling.

 • Acid.
-This is what makes your dressing come alive!
+Something acidic is what makes your dressing come alive.
 This includes any sort of citrus juice or vinegar, and is key to making your dressing bright and flavorful.
-Yogurt can also add a tangy flavor.

 Batch Sizes and Uses

-One final thought before we dive in.
-Salad dressings aren't just for salad!
-Any of the ideas below would be great drizzled over roasted or grilled veggies or over a bowl-style meal.
-The thicker ones work great as dips too.
+One final thought before we dive into this big, beautiful compilation of plant based salad dressing recipes.
+Salad dressings aren't just for salad; any of the ideas below would be great drizzled over roasted or grilled veggies or over a bowl-style meal.
+The thicker ones work well as dips for veggies, chips, or crackers.
+So make sure to bookmark this page and come back to it again and again!

 Above: This is my Somewhere Over The Rainbow Pasta Salad.
 It has a luscious lemon tahini dressing that you'll want to put on everything from grilled veggies to nourish bowls to summery salads.
-Check it out!
+This is another dressing that makes very frequent appearances in my kitchen.

-To get you started, here are a bunch of recipes, listed in alphabetical order by dressing name.
+To get you started, here are a bunch of healthy salad dressing recipes, listed in alphabetical order by dressing name.
 A couple are from me, but most are from other wonderfully creative, veggie-loving foodies.
-I hope you can use these ideas as springboards to inspire your own homemade dressings!
+You can either follow the recipe exactly, or use these ideas as springboards to inspire your own vegan salad dressing recipes.
 Remember, there's no "right" way to do this, so dressings are a great opportunity for creativity and customization.

 Almond Butter Dressing